mlibrary/about-aperio/src/content/proposal-books.md

 Our book program is broadly constructed to include single-author works, edited volumes, open textbooks, open educational resources, and other book-like works.

 Note: Aperio does not directly administer or coordinate traditional peer review for accepted works.
 Editors are expected to coordinate peer review for multi-authored works.
-Other authors are expected to self-manage and describe a quality control process that includes peer feedback.
+Other authors are expected to self-manage and describe a quality improvement process that includes peer feedback.

 <h2 id="services">Services</h2>
 <h3>Basic book services</h3>